MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 ---

-## <font color="blue">Problem 1: Lags</font>
+## Problem 1: <font color="blue">Lags</font>

-Virtual reality, at its core, forces us to believe we are somewhere we're not.
-We cheat our brain.
-If the brain detects any falsehood, any gap between what you see and what you expect from your environment, defense mechanisms are triggered.
-It is the same effect as sea sickness.
+Virtual reality, at its core, forces us to believe we are somewhere we're not. <font color="blue">We cheat our brain.</font> If the brain detects any falsehood, any gap between what you see and what you expect from your environment, defense mechanisms are triggered. <font color="blue">It is the same effect as sea sickness.</font>

-> ### Why do we have seasickness?
+> <font color="blue">### Why do we have seasickness?
 > People often say that motion sickness you often experience on a sea cruise is a result of signal mismatch
 > between what you see with your eyes and signals from your inner ear?
 If you look at something fixed to a
 > boat, your eyes see that that object does not move while your internal “g-sensor” feels you are moving left